-US stocks are mostly higher early trading; Oil price slumps
+Tech companies, banks lead US stocks higher; Oil price falls

 - Should you pay off your mortgage before you retire?

-ENERGY: Benchmark U.S. crude slid 2.2 percent to $58.62 a barrel in New York.
-Brent crude, used to price international oils, dropped 2.2 percent to $68.56 a barrel in London.
+ENERGY: The price of crude oil was headed for its 12th consecutive decline.
+Benchmark U.S. crude slid 4.2 percent to $57.42 a barrel in New York.
+Brent crude, used to price international oils, dropped 4 percent to $67.29 a barrel in London.

 Oil prices were down after Trump tweeted that he hoped Saudi Arabia and OPEC would not cut production.
 The remarks come after Saudi Arabia said this week that the oil cartel and allied crude producers will likely need to cut supplies, perhaps by as much as 1 million barrels of oil a day.